Etsukata/erlang_websocket_server/README.md

 General Server
 ------------
 	-module(general_handler).
+	-import(websocket_server, [unicast/2, broadcast/2, sendall/1]).
 	-compile(export_all).

 	go() ->
 	   websocket_server:start("localhost", 9000, ?MODULE, general_handler, []).
 	general_handler() ->
 	  receive
 	    {open, SocketSenderPid} ->
 		%%do something when a connection opend.
 	    {message, Data, SocketSenderPid} ->
 		%%do something when the handler received data.
 	    {closed, SocketSenderPid} ->
 		%%do something when a connection closed.
 	    {error, PosixReason, SocketSenderPid}
 		%%do something when the handler received an error. end.